greluc/sc-kill-monitor/README.md

 All content on this site not authored by its host or users are property of their respective owners.
 Star Citizen®, Roberts Space Industries® and Cloud Imperium® are registered trademarks of Cloud Imperium Rights LLC.

-## Installation
+## Documentation

-Please read the [installation documentation](https://github.com/greluc/SC-Kill-Monitor/wiki/Installation-Manual) in the wiki.
+Please read the [installation manual](https://github.com/greluc/SC-Kill-Monitor/wiki/Installation-Manual) and the [operating manual](https://github.com/greluc/SC-Kill-Monitor/wiki/Operating-Manual) in the wiki.

 ## License